health benefits of coconut oil

 Coconut Oil Also Makes a Great Moisturizer

 While coconut oil is not the superfood the internet would like you to believe, it does do amazing things outside the kitchen.
-Due to its low molecular weight, coconut oil absorbs quickly and easily into the skin, hydrating it at the cellular level.
+Due to its low molecular weight, coconut oilΒ absorbsΒ quickly and efficiently into the skin, hydrating it at the cellular level.
 It can be used anywhere on the body, including the face and the dry skin on elbows, knees, and heels.
-It can even be used to moisturize your scalp and prevent dandruff.
+It’s even good for preventing dandruff and moisturizing your scalp.

 Partha’s Rx